radiantBear/IoT-Thermometetr/README.md

 1. [Physical assembly](/docs/assembly.md)
 2. [Programming the thermometer](/docs/thermometer.md)
+> [!NOTE]
-    > Note: You will need the website's URL in order to program the thermometer.
+> You will need the website's URL in order to program the thermometer.
 3. [Setting up the website](/docs/server.md)